-The phase of a campaign’s vote-by-mail program where the campaign educates voters on how to request an Absentee Ballot and explains the Absentee Ballot’s importance to the campaign.
+The education and application phase is the phase of a campaign’s vote-by-mail program where the campaign educates voters on how to request an Absentee Ballot and explains the Absentee Ballot’s importance to the campaign.

 Email and Social Media (aka Digital) Fundraising

-Email and social media are effective ways to recruit small-dollar donors for very little (or no) cost, ideally plugging them into a recurring monthly donation program.
+Email and social media fundraising is an effective way to recruit small-dollar donors for very little (or no) cost, ideally plugging them into a recurring monthly donation program.

-A string of emails designed to move a supporter up the ladder of engagement, typically containing a single hard ask for donations of money or time.
+An email series is a string of emails designed to deepen engagement with supporters by asking them to take increasingly important actions, usually donations of their money or time.
 Each email builds upon the previous email in the series.

-Equity is a form of justice that involves giving people what they need, relative to their own circumstance, so that they can succeed in the opportunities presented to them.
+Equity is a form of justice that involves giving people what they need, relative to their circumstance, so they can succeed in the opportunities presented to them.